dekamps/dekamps.github.io/docs/_posts/2022-05-23-first-blog.markdown

 board can realise the combinatorial expressivity of language by a relatively modest amount 'cabling'.

-This idea that somehow dynamical linkage between neural populations would account for neural language representation may have surfaced around 2006, when we published a paper in Brain and Behavioural Sciences describing the NBA, but to my knowledge we were the first to propose a concrete neural model based on these ideas, one that goes into the details of not only how language can be represented, but also how you can retrieve it, as required for example when answering questions about the information that is represented in sentences you have just processed.
+This idea that somehow dynamical linkage between neural populations would account for neural language representation may have been around in 2006, when we published a paper in Brain and Behavioural Sciences describing the NBA, but to my knowledge we were the first to propose a concrete neural model based on these ideas, one that goes into the details of not only how language can be represented, but also how you can retrieve it, as is required for example when answering questions about the information that is represented in sentences you have just processed.

 At the time other proposals were out, sometimes underpinned by significant simulation examples.
 Notable are the tensor product approach by Smolensky, SHRUTI by Shastri